christech1117/flightgo_socket/README.md

 ## How to use

 ```
-$ cd socket.io
 $ npm install
-$ cd examples/chat
 $ npm install
 $ npm start
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `http://localhost:3001`.
 Optionally, specify a port by supplying the `PORT` env variable.

 ## Features